 How to calculate the length of club you need

 Let’s start by keeping it as simple as possible.
 There is a calculation which you can do which will give you the basic answer.
 If you are buying golf irons:

 Check the length of the club you own or are thinking of purchasing. (you can do this by visiting the manufacturer’s website, they always include information on shaft length in the specifications of each club).
-Measure your height and apply the following formula.
+Measure your height and apply the following formula based on your height;

-- If your height is between 6 feet three inches and 6 feet 6 inches Add one inch to the standard length
+- Between 6 feet three inches and 6 feet 6 inches – Add one inch to the standard length

 “Is that all I need to know?” you may be asking.
 Unfortunately, there is more to it.

 Wrist to floor measurement

 Firstly, the length of your arms is very, very important, and these may not be in proportion to the rest of your body.
 You may be completely unaware of this, it doesn’t necessarily mean you look odd, and it may well be something you have never thought about before.